carlosefr/spinner-mouse/README.md

 ### Mouse Movement

 By default the rotary input moves the mouse pointer as fast as configured using the internal multi-turn potentiometer &ndash; from 1 to 50 steps at a time.
-If the primary button is kept pressed when connecting the controller, it enters "slow mode" and will always move with the maximum precision of 96 steps per turn (1 mouse step per encoder pulse).
+If the primary button is kept pressed when connecting the controller, it enters **slow mode** and will always move at 20% of the configured speed.
 This is useful for emulators such as MAME that have their own sensitivity adjustments.

+You may be wondering why slow mode is 20% of the configured speed and not the maximum precision of 96 steps per turn (1 mouse step per encoder pulse): it allows for better use of MAME's dial sensitivity range, which only goes up to 255%.

 ### Serial Port